clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

          git format-patch -<n>

 #.
 Copy the patch files from the patches directory in the linux
-   source tree to the RPM build directory
+   source tree to the RPM build directory.

       .. code-block:: bash

          cp patches/*.patch ~/clearlinux/packages/linux/

 #.
-Navigate back to the RPM build directory
+Navigate back to the RPM build directory.

       .. code-block:: bash

          cd ~/clearlinux/packages/linux/

 #.
-Open the Linux kernel package RPM SPEC file in an editor
+Open the Linux kernel package RPM SPEC file in an editor.

    .. code-block:: bash